 There are lots of different spaces that could be considered public places.
 These could include shopping or leisure centres, libraries, local parks and pavements.
 If you can go to a certain place as a member of the public, then that would be classed as a public place.

 When it comes to working out who a liable party would be for an accident in a public place, it would depend on the space in question.
-For examples, a local authority could be to blame for a poorly maintained playpark that has caused injury.
+For example, a local authority could be to blame for a poorly maintained play park that has caused an injury.
 Or, a private company could be held liable for an injury caused at a shopping centre because a wet floor had not been signposted.
 Your accident claims solicitors covering Chatham could help ascertain who your claim should be put to.

 Making no win no claims comes recommended, as it does not require an upfront payment to your personal injury lawyer to begin your case.
-The way in which this method works is by an agreement between you and your lawyer which sets out a percentage of your settlement that would be used to fund your legal bills.
+The way in which these methods work is by an agreement between you and your lawyer which sets out a percentage of your settlement that would be used to fund your legal bills.
 Once a successful payout is made, that percentage of the payout (which is capped at 25%) would go to your lawyer, while you would usually take the rest, unless other arrangements have been made for bills to be paid etc.